GuyInGrey/EventBasedTcp/README.md

 # Event Based TCP

 In C#, TCPClient/TCPListener, and their sockets, are really hard to deal with.
-You can take so much time developing a client server system that works, but why not use a library that MORE than works?
-Being event based makes this library easy to use, and with it's AutoResponse capabilities, and soon to be advanced logging, it'll be the best of the best!
+This is an event-based version.

 ## Contributing